snowshoestamp/snowshoe-swift-3/README.md

 ### Example

-To run the example project, clone the repo, run `pod install` from the Example directory, and open `SnowShoeSwift-xcworkspace`.
+To run the example project, clone the repo, run `pod install` from the Example directory, and open `SnowShoe-Swift.xcworkspace`.

 ### In your own project